Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 Advanced and easy-to-use technology empowers you, your local economy, but not the corporate monopolies that prey on it.
 Feel like a hero fighting our generation’s most powerful villains!

 .. note::
-	 Particl Marketplace relies on open-source technologies that are openly audited, inspected, and improved by a global community.
+	 Particl Marketplace relies on open-source technologies openly audited, inspected, and improved by a global community.
 It is based on distributed ledger and peer-to-peer technologies.
 It runs on a network of independent nodes hosted by volunteers scattered across the world.
 The entirely autonomous platform doesn’t require any central party to operate or maintain, which means no company or organization is between buyers and sellers.

 ----

 Protect Your Finances
 ---------------------

 In today's economy, your survival is mainly bound to the state of your finances.
 So protecting your finances is a natural desire.
-If you use “free” internet services, they are not really free!
-No, you pay indeed with your invaluable personal information and data, on top of commissions and fees.
+Unfortunately, if you use “free” internet services, they are not really free!
+No, instead, you pay with your invaluable personal information and data, on top of commissions and fees.

 :term:`Particl Marketplace` does not seek revenues from selling off your data or through fees.
 It doesn’t need that data and income because there is no corporate interest behind it.
 Instead, the people working on Particl are supported entirely by community donations, without any strings attached or compromise for you.
 This brings down the total cost of doing online commerce.

-*“We help you to save more or make more money by cutting out the middle-man.“*
+*“We help you to save more or make more money by cutting out the middleman.“*

 ----